 Minimizes Pressure Ulcers

-This indicates the percentage of residents that have had a pressure ulcer.
-Pressure ulcers, which are also called bed sores, are often the result of residents staying in one position for too long.
-Better nursing care can limit the number of pressure ulcers sustained by residents in a nursing home.
+This is the percent of patients who suffered from a pressure ulcer.
+Pressure ulcers, also referred to as bed sores, are often the result of residents staying in one position for too long.
+Better nursing care minimizes the number of pressure ulcers sustained by residents in a nursing home.

 Minimizes Serious Falls